shacharRonZohar/ChatGebeta/README.md

 This is an api wrapper, using a gpt-2 model to provide organic responses to end users.

-This repository contains two branches - main, and basic, which are two almost identical api's, with one major diffrence.
+This repository contains two branches - main, and basic, which have two distinct API's in them - the basic branch contains the minimal working version answering the requirments of the task, and the main branch contains a robust API with powerfull capabilities.
-In order to run either of the branches, follow the Installation section in their respective README
+In order to run either of the branches, follow the Installation section in their respective README.

 This Readme will describe the API for the Main branch.